Bridge to College K-12

 Fees & Forms

-The enrollment fees are waived for concurrent students as long as they are enrolled in 11 units or less during a regular term in the Los Angeles Community College District.
+The enrollment fees are waived for concurrent students as long as they are part time students.
+Part time students during Spring/Fall must be enrolled in 11 or less units.
+Winter/Summer part time students must be enrolled 8 or less units.

 K-12 concurrent students will be treated as regular college students and are expected to comply with all college rules and regulations.
 Students must arrange for their own transportation to and from the college and provide their own books and equipment.